core-wg/corrclar/draft-bormann-core-corr-clar.md

 * OSCORE - {{-oscore}} tacitly assumes that two peers terminate any ongoing CoAP Observation that they still have ongoing, upon installing a new OSCORE Security Context, irrespective of the method used to perform the key update.

-  On these premises, a belated response protected with the old OSCORE Security Context will fail decryption, due to that Security Context not available anymore on the receiving client.
+  On these premises, a belated response protected with the old OSCORE Security Context will fail decryption, as that Security Context is not available anymore on the receiving client.

 * KUDOS - The key update protocol KUDOS allows the two OSCORE peers to negotiate about preserving their ongoing CoAP Observations across the performed key update.
 If and only if both peers agree to do that during an execution of KUDOS, their Observations will remain active after installing the new OSCORE Security Context, which the two peers will use from then on to protect their exchanged Observe notifications.